ManimMadhav/Titanic-ML/README.md

 # Titanic-ML
-Using machine learning to create a model that predicts which passengers survived the Titanic shipwreck.
+Using machine learning to create a model that predicts which passengers survived the Titanic shipwreck.<br>
 Using the Titanic dataset from Kaggle: https://www.kaggle.com/competitions/titanic